antievictionmappingproject/new-development-map/README.md

   3. a boolean:
-    true: if it wants the points AFTER the Development went in false if it wants the points before this function gets the geoJSON data from CARTO and adds all the points to a leaflet L.layerGroup() everywhere to the map where they fall within the correct time and location range then adds that layer group to the map using the Leaflet handling of JSON objects
+    true: if it wants the points AFTER the Development went in false if it wants the points before

+  this function gets the geoJSON data from CARTO and adds all the points to a leaflet L.layerGroup() everywhere they fall within the correct time and location range then adds that layer group to the map using the Leaflet handling of JSON objects

   it uses to the SQL to only request the data within the bounds of the Development Class Object it was passed and then in the JSON request filters the returned JSON information using the dateFilter() helper from above